 Key strategies include increasing engagement with private sector technology development experts and investors and supporting innovative tools and services for technology transfer.
 The technology transfer and high growth startup communities must make the most of their potential to shape the future in the COVID-19 environment.

-Sign up here to be notified of updates to the competition.
+Sign up here to be notified about Federal Lab-to-Market updates.

-- "Super Connector" - Prizes of $10,000 for current efforts successfully including networks of underrepresented communities in the R&D innovation ecosystem.
+- "Super Connector" - Prizes of $10,000 for past efforts successfully including networks of underrepresented communities in the R&D innovation ecosystem.

 - "Visionary" - Prizes of $25,000 for the most creative and actionable ideas that build an inclusive R&D innovation ecosystem.

 |Arrowhead Center||Las Cruces||New Mexico||Visionary||Video|

 |Association for Women in Science STEM to Market Initiative and University of Toledo||Toledo||Ohio||Visionary||Video|

 |Colmena66||San Juan||Puerto Rico||Super Connector||Video|

 |HUUB by CO+HOOTS||Phoenix / Mesa||Arizona||Ecosystem Responder||Video|